-EMS.9.20.2 Specific admission requirements / Spesifieke toelatingsvereistes

-- a) Only applicants with a BCom in Marketing Management, or a similar BCom degree that offers three or more Marketing Management modules on 3rd year level will be considered. - b) Applicants must have obtained a minimum of 60% in three 3rd year Marketing Management modules. - c) BMAR321 or an equivalent research module (16 credits) is compulsory, with a minimum of 60%. - d) Only the best 25 students per campus will be selected according to their academic performance.
+Only applicants with a BCom in Marketing Management, or a similar BCom degree that offers three or more Marketing Management modules on 3rd year level will be considered.

+Applicants must have obtained a minimum of 60% in three 3rd year Marketing Management modules.

+BMAR321 or an equivalent research module (16 credits) is compulsory, with a minimum of 60%.

+Only the best 25 students per campus will be selected according to their academic performance.

+Qualification BACHELOR OF COMMERCE HONOURS IN MARKETING WITH MARKETING MANAGEMENT

-Code: 5EZL01: E602M/P/V
+Qualification Code 5EZL01: E602M/P/V

+Campus Mahikeng, Potchefstroom, Vanderbijlpark

+Delivery Mode Full-time

 FIRST SEMESTER

 Module code Module description Credits

 BMAN615 Advanced Strategic Management 16

 BMAR614 Retail Marketing Management 16

 BMAR615 International Marketing 16

 First semester credits total 48

 SECOND SEMESTER

 BMAN625 Advanced Financial Management 16

 BMAR621 Marketing Plan 16

 BMAR626 Advanced Digital Marketing 16

 Second semester credits total 48

 YEAR MODULE

 BMAR673 Marketing Research Project 42

 Total credits for the curriculum 138

-EMS.9.21 BACHELOR OF COMMERCE HONOURS IN INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY e) The student must have completed IOPS111 (or PSYC111), IOPS211, IOPS211, IOPS311 and IOPS321 (or PSYC312).
+EMS.9.21 BACHELOR OF COMMERCE HONOURS IN INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY a) The student must have completed IOPS111 (or PSYC111), IOPS211, IOPS211, IOPS311 and IOPS321 (or PSYC312).
 The student must have at least 60% for IOPS311 and at least 60% for IOPS321.
 The IOPS321 module is needed to continue with IOPP614 and IOPP671.
-The following psychology and statistics modules are also required: PSYC211, PSYC212, PSYC221, PSYC311, PSYC321, STTN111 and STTN124.
-A combined average of 65% is needed for the modules mentioned.
-Students may apply for recognition of similar modules as those mentioned in this paragraph.
-Only a certain number of students can be accommodated annually; therefore, all prospective BComHons and BA Honours applicants are subjected to a selection process.
+The following psychology and statistics modules are also required: PSYC211, PSYC212, PSYC311, PSYC311